-Madagascar kicks off presidential polls amid calls for boycott
+Voting ends in Madagascar presidential election boycotted by opposition

-Ten opposition candidates are calling for a boycott, accusing the incumbent president of an ‘institutional coup’.
+Ten opposition candidates urge voters to shun the polls, accusing the incumbent of an ‘institutional coup’.

-Madagascar has kicked off its presidential election after a turbulent campaign period marred by boycotts and allegations of election irregularities.
+Voting has ended in Madagascar’s presidential election after a turbulent campaign marred by boycotts and allegations of election irregularities.

-Voting commenced smoothly on Thursday morning in the Indian Ocean nation, according to the AFP news agency, despite an overnight curfew and months of protests leading up to the election.

 Keep readinglist of 4 items